-We purchase technological services for the establishment of our IT system infrastructure and the establishment of our practice problem set database from Shanghai Fuxi Network Co., Ltd., and agency services for employee travel activities from Shanghai Jiaxin Travel Agency, which are entities controlled by Mr. Peiqing Tian, our Chairman and CEO.
-For the 2017, 2018 and 2019 fiscal years, we entered into transactions of an aggregate of approximately RMB4.2 million, RMB4.5 million and RMB0.6 million (US\$0.1 million), respectively, to purchase services from related parties.
-The amounts of transactions that we entered into with Shanghai Fuxi Network Co., Ltd. were approximately RMB3.6 million, RMB3.9 million and nil for the 2017, 2018 and 2019 fiscal years, respectively.
-The amounts of transactions that we entered into with Shanghai Jiaxin Travel Agency were approximately RMB0.6 million, RMB0.6 million (US\$0.1 million) for the 2017, 2018 and 2019 fiscal years, respectively.
+We purchase technological services for the online courses, the establishment of our IT system infrastructure and the establishment of our practice problem set database from Shanghai Fuxi Network Co., Ltd., and agency services for employee travel activities from Shanghai Jiaxin Travel Agency, which are entities controlled by Mr. Peiqing Tian, our Chairman.
+For the 2018, 2019 and 2020 fiscal years, we entered into transactions of an aggregate of approximately RMB4.5 million, RMB0.6 million and RMB1.7 million (US\$0.2 million), respectively, to purchase services from related parties.
+The amounts of transactions that we entered into with Shanghai Fuxi Network Co., Ltd. were approximately RMB3.9 million, nil and RMB1.7 million (US\$0.2 million) for the 2018, 2019 and 2020 fiscal years, respectively.
+The amounts of transactions that we entered into with Shanghai Jiaxin Travel Agency were approximately RMB0.6 million, RMB0.6 million and nil for the 2018, 2019 and 2020 fiscal years, respectively.